YaminiSeerapu51/Amazon-ML-Hackathon/README.md

     - But we didn't get shortlisted but it was an incredible experience.

 # Conclusion
 In this hackathon, spanning four days, we faced challenges, particularly with the computational resources needed to process such a large volume of data.
 Processing the test.csv file, which involved downloading over 52 GB of images and running them through an OCR model, took us collectively more than 20 hours.
-Despite these obstacles, it was an invaluable experience to work on a real-world problem faced by Amazon.
+Despite these obstacles, it was an invaluable experience to work on a real-world problem hosted by Amazon through Unstop Platform.